 The use of this form of MAR sheet was common across all parts of the David Lewis Centre and this meant that if staff worked in different parts of the service they were always familiar with the same format.
 We found that staff were well-informed about the medicines which were in use at this location.
 All staff had received training in the administration of emergency medicines with more senior staff trained in more complex administration.
+Because of the particular needs of the current group of people who lived in the home the staff group was always adjusted to include one member of staff with more advanced training.
 The staff could refer to staff such as the centre care nurses at the main David Lewis Centre site if they required additional advice.

 We saw that all medicines were stored in a secure room and that the key to this room was kept on the person of a senior member of staff at all times.
-Within this room each person who used the service had a separate compartment containing their medicines which was labelled with their photograph so as to assist with clear identification.
+Within this room each person's medicines were stored separately with a photograph so as to assist with clear identification.
 We saw that the MAR charts were correctly completed and were up to date.